-Use Form 6252 to report an installment sale in the year it takes place and to report payments received in later years.
+Use Form 6252 to report an installment sale in the year it takes place and to report payments received, or considered received because of related party resales, in later years.
 Attach it to your tax return for each year.

 Form 6252 will help you determine the gross profit, contract price, gross profit percentage, and installment sale income.